So many possible introductions to this one:

 CFG was designed to allow efficient checking of the validity of indirect branch target addresses.
 However it shipped with three significant inefficiencies in other areas, and the second one is still not fixed:

-- CFG bitmap memory is never freed, leading to essentially unbounded (maximum 2 TB!) memory leaks in applications that repeatedly allocate/free code at random addresses
+- CFG bitmap memory is never freed, leading to essentially unbounded (maximum 2 TB!) memory leaks in applications that repeatedly allocate/free code at random addresses (same blog post as the previous issue, not fixed when I last checked)

 - CFG bitmap initialization is slow (this bug, fixed)